 So you have a boatload of credit card debt and you want to pay if off ASAP.
 Well for starters, that’s a good mindset for you to have!
-Paying interest on credit card debt is one of the biggest wastes of money ever…
+Paying interest on credit card debt is a huge waste of money …

-Some banks have a different formula for calculating the minimum payment, but you get the idea… it’s a total ripoff!
-Here are 7 techniques for how to pay off credit card debt fast…
+Some banks have a different formula for calculating the minimum payment, but you get the idea… interest payments are a totally preventable rip-off.
+Here are seven techniques for how to pay off credit card debt fast…

 (1) Prioritize your credit card debt

-As long as it won’t encourage you to procrastinate in your repayment, then you should transfer your balances to a 0% offer.
-Currently here is my favorite available:
+As long as it won’t encourage you to procrastinate in your repayment, transfer your balances to a card with a 0% balance transfer offer.

-(2) Earn 1% on savings account while paying 10% on credit card debt?!
+(2) Earn 1 percent on savings account while paying 10 percent on credit card debt?!

-It’s unbelievable how many Americans carry credit card debt at 10% to 20% (or higher!) while they keep money in their bank account that is only earning them 1% or less.
+It’s unbelievable how many Americans carry credit card debt at 10 percent to 20 percent (or higher!) while they keep money in their bank account that is only earning them 1 percent or less.

-(3) Use retirement account to pay off debt?
+(3) Use a retirement account to pay off debt?

-On a historical basis, it’s unlikely that your retirement account is raking in gains of 10% to 20% annually.
+On a historical basis, it’s unlikely that your retirement account is raking in gains of 10 percent to 20 percent annually.
 So if you’re paying that much interest on your credit card debt, you may want to investigate whether it would make sense to withdraw some funds from your 401k to put towards that credit card debt.